rachael-codes/event-app/README.md

 ## Steps:

-q.
-Create a database schema to store event and attendee data.
+1. Create a database schema to store event and attendee data.
 2. Develop an interface for event creation, modification, and deletion.
 3. Implement a registration system for attendees with validation and capacity management.
 4. Display event details, schedules, and other relevant information to participants.